SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/publish-subscribe.md

 icon: publish-subscribe-icon.png
 ---

-This tutorial will show you to how to connect a JMS 2.0 API client to a Solace Message Router using AMQP, add a topic subscription and publish a message matching this topic subscription.
+This tutorial will show you to how to connect a Apache Qpid JMS 2.0 API client to a Solace Message Router using AMQP, add a topic subscription and publish a message matching this topic subscription.
 This is the publish/subscribe message exchange pattern as illustrated here:

 ![Sample Image Text]({{ site.baseurl }}/images/publish-subscribe-icon.png)